Create reusable custom functions

 Requirements

-You must have Admin privileges to create and manage custom functions.
-Anyone can use custom function in the same manner as built-in Sigma functions.
+Users with access to write formulas can use custom functions in the same manner as built-in Sigma functions.

 Limitations